YoshiDesign/P.S.I./README.md

 ## Sentiment Analyzer
 All tweets are scored using the Natural Language ToolKit (nltk).
 A score is presented based upon the nice : mean words ratio.
 This score could be used to adjust difficulty, however, at this time all scenarios are the same difficulty (and non biased!).

-## API
+## APIP
 Tweets(R) are collected over encrypted TLS1.2; the service making the Twython calls is not (directly) baked into this client.
-The game supports a currently disabled login feature and Twitter OAuth.
+The game supports a currently disabled login fsystem and Twitter OAuth.
 All communications are encrypted.
-The password feature is transmitted in MD5.
+Passwords are transmitted as MD5 digests.

 ## Other Features
 If you play against the current U.S. president, all of the power ups become american flags and dollar bills.